Apeksh742/Docker-project/README.txt

 # Docker-project

-NOTE: Download any one file only and the name must be docker-compose.yml only.
+** NOTE: Download one file only and the name of file must be docker-compose.yml only.

-install docker-compose and docker on your os.
+Requirements: docker-compose, docker and appache server

 Method :

 get docker-compose.yml and in same directory run  # docker-compose up

-Alterate :
+Alternate :

 If earlier method doesn't work properly